AmitEyaly/MessangerApp/README.md

 # MessangerApp

 **Overview**

 MessengerApp is a simple messaging application.
 It has a client front-end, and a server backend.
 The project also includes sample data in JSON files for users, contacts, and chats.
-The Server component is the backend API for the MessengerApp.
-It handles:
+The backend API for the MessengerApp handles:
   -User authentication and authorization
   -Message sending / receiving
-  -Persisting data (users, messages, conversations) -Real-time communication (if implemented)
+  -Persisting data (users, messages, conversations) -Real-time communication
   -Any business logic required to support the front-end client

+The frontend Features:
+  -User login / authentication
+  -Fetching and displaying contact lists
+  -Fetching and displaying conversations / messages -Sending new messages
+  -Clean UI to navigate chats, users, messages

 **Setup & Usage**

 - Explore the JSON data files
   The project includes:
   users.json / users2.json — sample user data